frafalone-art/frafalone-art/README.md

 It's me!
 Francesco!
 I'm a 15 years old Italian guy, I'm in 10th grade in my scientific high school in Penne.
 I'm really curious and ask myself lots of questions.
 One of my biggest passions is computer science, I love discovering what's "behind the scenes" and bringing ideas to life.
-Playing chess
 <!--
 **frafalone-art/frafalone-art** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.